Introduction

 - Learn by reading experts' code

-After working as a Software Engineer that focuses on building data visualization (D3.js), I thought that my skillset was too niche.
+After working as a Software Engineer who focuses on building data visualization (D3.js), I thought that my skillset was too niche.
 BI tools such as Tableau are sufficient for most companies to answer their data questions.
 It will not be cost-effective for them to hire an engineer to focus on building dashboards and reports.
 I got to pivot into a more general role with higher demands.
 I knew that data science is my passion, so I got a job as a Data Scientist.

 Data Scientist

-As the second Data Scientist in a company with less than 15 employees, I got to work with different aspects of solution delivery.
+As the second Data Scientist in a company with fewer than 15 employees, I got to work with different aspects of solution delivery.
 First, I will set up the equipment and install all the essential software required for the ML software.
 Then I will have to look through and confirm if the bank provides the necessary data.
 Once verified, I will conduct data exploration, cleaning, transformation, and training of ML models.
 Finally, when the results look promising, we will present to the client our proof of concept (POC).
-For POC that succeeds and becomes a production project, I will spend months in a single bank.
+For a POC that succeeds and becomes a production project, I will spend months in a single bank.
 I work closely with the Software Engineers to iterate and improve the ML software with new insights and outliers.

 Understanding the limitations of AI, I only trust it for data exploration purposes.
 I will not bet my money or life on it to make the final decision.
 I think only companies like Google have the resources (data, money, brains) to build a reliable general-purpose AI.
 For a startup, the only way to survive is to focus on building a specialized AI that only does one thing, but is the best in the market.

-I see myself as an executor than a researcher.
+I see myself as an executor rather than a researcher.
 Spending the majority of the time reading research papers to improve the model by 0.1% accuracy is not what I want.
 I know that in the long term, I want to start my own company, and SE will be more useful than DS.
 Hence, I look for a job as a data engineer/architect.
 It is a role that requires both SE & DS skills.

 Data Scientist tips